THYROID Panel (TSH + Free T3 + Free T4)

 • Free T4

-You can add reverse T3 and thyroid AB and anti-TPO antibodies by adding those tests to your cart.
+• You can also add reverse T3 and thyroid AB with anti-TPO tests to your cart.

 Lab Test Collection Instructions